 Working together for equitable justice

-Giving José in Ecuador the opportunity to correct past mistakes and find meaning in his life.
+Giving Ali in Iraq the opportunity to correct past mistakes and find meaning in his life.
 Giving Dritan in Albania the support he needs after being assaulted.
 Giving Khaled in Palestine the chance to leave prison...

 With more than 20 years of experience in justice with children, our teams accompany children and young people to defend their right to fair justice.
 To achieve lasting impact, we work with authorities, judges, lawyers, police and other professionals - formal and informal - involved in child and youth justice.
 Families, communities, and children and young people are also key stakeholders on whom we rely.
 To ensure that all children grow up in an environment that includes them, respects them, and allows them to participate in the changes that affect them.